liveseongho/DramaQAChallenge2020/README.md

 ## Contact Us

-To contact us, send an email to jiwanchung@vision.snu.ac.kr
+To contact us, send an email to shchoi@bi.snu.ac.kr